 What is the PREDIMED Study?

 The PREDIMED Study is the most influential research that has been done in recent decades on the effects of what we eat on our health.
-Specifically, it attempts to measure the cardioprotective effect of the Mediterranean Diet supplemented with extra virgin olive oil.
+Specifically, it attempts to measure the cardioprotective effect of the Mediterranean Diet supplemented with Extra Virgin Olive Oil from Spain.
 To do so, a total of 7,447 people were selected who had a high risk of developing cardiovascular diseases.
 Divided into three groups, one of them ate a diet supplemented with extra virgin olive oil for five years.
 The second ate a diet supplemented with nuts while the third, the control group, ate a low-fat diet which is typically recommended to patients at risk for cardiovascular diseases.

 Conclusions from the PREDIMED study